OasisLMF/OpenDataTransform/examples/demonstration/one-way-transformation/README.md

 *B-C.yaml* demonstrates transformation between data format B and data format C.

-Each mapping file contains a forward and reverse transformation, to enable bi-directional conversions to be stored in the same mapping file.
 File types are defined explicitly for each field using the field name (here, 'a' and 'b'):
 ```
 a: